Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 ### <a name="input_aiservices"></a> [aiservices](#input\_aiservices)

+Description: DEPRECATED.

-Description: An object describing the AI Services resource to create or reference.
+An object describing the AI Services resource to create or reference.
 This includes the following properties:
 - `create_new`: (Optional) A flag indicating if a new resource must be created.
 If set to 'false', both `name` and `resource_group_id` must be provided.
 - `analysis_services_sku`: (Optional) When creating a new resource, this specifies the SKU of the Azure Analysis Services server.
 Possible values are: `D1`, `B1`, `B2`, `S0`, `S1`, `S2`, `S4`, `S8`, `S9`.
 Availability may be impacted by region; see https://learn.microsoft.com/en-us/azure/analysis-services/analysis-services-overview#availability-by-region
 - `name`: (Optional) If providing an existing resource, the name of the AI Services to reference